Ageless Sleep: Exploring the Role of Sleep in Healthy Ageing

 Promoting Better Sleep

-Promoting better sleep encompasses a multifaceted approach that includes the cultivation of healthy sleep habits, utilisation of various sleep aids, and engagement in therapies designed to enhance sleep quality.
+Promoting better sleep encompasses a multifaceted approach that includes the cultivation of healthy sleep habits, utilisation of various sleep aids, and engagement in designed to enhance sleep quality.

 Research indicates that regularity in bedtime routines, maintaining an optimal sleep environment, and managing stress effectively are key components of fostering sound sleep hygiene.

-Additionally, the judicious use of pharmacological and non-pharmacological interventions, along with personalised therapeutic strategies such as cognitive-behavioural therapy for insomnia (CBT-I), can contribute significantly towards optimising one’s overall sleep health.
+Additionally, the judicious use of pharmacological and non-pharmacological interventions, along with personalised therapeutic strategies such as cognitive-behavioural for insomnia (CBT-I), can contribute significantly towards optimising one’s overall sleep health.

 Healthy Sleep Habits